How to Tickle a Dog? – Itsaboutdog

 Dogs are naturally aggressive creatures that are domesticated to keep as pets.
 Like other animals in the wild, they do not prefer to let humans touch their faces.
 In the case of pet dogs, you may notice that your dog squirms while getting its face groomed.

 This may be a sign of a tickle spot on the face.
 Usually, the tickle spots on the face are the ears or the nose.
-Scratching underneath the chin is another spot where you can get your dog to wiggle.
+Scratching underneath the chin is another spot to get your dog to wiggle.

 Chest

-Like the belly, the chest is also a large surface, making the likelihood of finding a tickle spot higher.
+Like the belly, the chest also has a large surface, making the likelihood of finding a tickle spot higher.

 Paws

-Having read this information, you may notice that most of these spots are areas that your dog cannot scratch by itself, leaving them less stimulated than the reachable spots on its body.
+Having read this information, you may notice that most of these spots are areas your dog cannot scratch, leaving them less stimulated than the reachable spots on its body.

 How to Tickle a Dog?

-Tickling a dog is perhaps the easiest task to engage with your pet.
+Tickling a dog is the most straightforward task when engaging with your pet.
 Finding whether or not it enjoys it is also easy based on its immediate response.
 All you need to do is keenly observe your pet.

 Step 1: Find a Suitable Area